Entrepreneur Visa Extensions

 What if you have been refused?

-If you believe your refusal was due to being misled, your case was mishandled or you feel you were not given the necessary attention.
-Then call us now to and we can arrange the next steps for your successful appeal, administrative review or reapplication.
+If you believe your refusal was due to being misled, your case was mishandled, or you feel you were not given the necessary attention.
+Then call us now to, and we can arrange the next steps for your successful appeal, administrative review or reapplication.

-With over 16 years’ experience within all areas of immigration law and close ties to the Home Office and the UKTI, Westkin are proud to support you in achieving your business and immigration goals.
 Contact us today on 0207 118 4546 or via firstname.lastname@example.org to discuss your options and to book a consultation.